pi0/docs-2/docs/en/quick-start.md

 ## Displaying a Dinero object

 Because Dinero.js uses `Number.toLocaleString` under the hood, you can display it into any format, for any language.
-Yet, you don't have to pass complex objects of options to format Dinero instances to your liking.
+Yet, you don’t have to pass complex objects of options to format Dinero instances to your liking.
 Dinero.js works with intuitive `String` masks: